MI-AFP/tutorials/tutorials/04_types-errors.md

 [1.0,1.05,1.1,1.1500000000000001,1.2000000000000002]
 ```

-More flexible are [list comprehensions](https://wiki.haskell.org/List_comprehension).
-This concept/construct is nowadays used in many other programming languages as well.
-In "list" you first specify an expression with variables and then after pipe `|` are specifications of bindings and restrictions.
+A more flexible way is offered by [list comprehensions](https://wiki.haskell.org/List_comprehension).
+This concept/construct is nowadays used in many other programming languages, as well, such as Python.
+In "list" you first specify an expression with variables and then after pipe `|`, there are specifications of bindings and restrictions.
 It is also possible to define local names with `let`.

 ```
 Prelude> [n*2+1 | n <- [1..5]]